tayapro/gerbet-and-co/README.md

 -   **Resident Profile**: Users can easily update their name, and password to keep their profile up to date.
 -   **Address Book**: Allows users to view, add, and edit their delivery addresses, ensuring their favorite treats always find them, whether at home or away.
--   **Deliveries at Door**: Provides an overview of past orders, offering a simple way to track what’s been delivered and revisit favorite purchases.
+-   **Deliveries at Door**: Provides an overview of past orders, offering a simple way to track what's been delivered and revisit favorite purchases.

 This setup creates a smooth and user-friendly experience, helping users stay connected with their orders and profile in just a few clicks.